rust-unofficial/patterns/src/idioms/on-stack-dyn-dispatch.md

 ## Disadvantages

-The code needs more moving parts than the `Box`-based version:
+Before Rust 1.79.0, the code needed two `let` bindings with deferred initialization, which made up more moving parts than the `Box`-based version:

 ```rust,ignore
 // We still need to ascribe the type for dynamic dispatch.